 The Superintendent shall insert into this policy the names, office addresses, email addresses, and telephone numbers of the District's current Nondiscrimination Coordinator and Complaint Managers.
-The Nondiscrimination Coordinator also serves as the District's Title IX Coordinator.
+One of the Nondiscrimination Coordinators also serves as the District's Title IX Coordinator.